Sustainable Food Policy

 What are doing or have done

 3.1.1 The University is registered with MSC through TUCO and our chain of custody number is MSC-C-53312.
 All fish served by the University is MSC or ASC certified.
-We have been fully certified by MSC since 2013 (see here)
+We have been fully certified by MSC since 2013 (see here).
+All farmed fish is ASC certified.

 3.1.2 We are committed to reducing our food waste by 50% by 2030 compared to 2018.
 This will be achieved through using technology to predict service levels, reusing food leftover where safe to do so and cooking in smaller batches.
 Where we do have food waste, we will give as much away as possible (where permitted legally) with any remaining waste going to composting.
 Our Greenlands site uses an aerobic digester to turn waste food to compost for use around the grounds.

-3.1.3 The following sites use entirely electricity for cooking; Park Eat, Park House, Greenlands, The Dairy, St. Patrick’s, Wantage and Park House.
-Eat at the Square uses electric with the exception of one piece of kit.
+3.1.3 We use entirely electricity for cooking, having eliminated natural gas in 2022.
 For BBQs, we are gradually switching to UK sourced sustainably sourced charcoal rather than Propane as our team up-skill to cook on charcoal (it’s more of a challenge cooking for hundreds on Charcoal!)

 3.1.4 Park Eat uses Air-Source Heat Pumps to provide heat from the outside air to heat the building and is carbon neutral.